Calvary Hospital, Canberra: History

 An agreement between the Commonwealth Government and Corporation of the Little Company of Mary was reached on 22 October 1971 to construct and operate a public hospital providing up to 300 beds to service the Inner North and Belconnen districts in Canberra, to be located on a site in the new suburb of Bruce.
-The new hospital commenced operations in May 1979, with the ownership and operation of the hospital remaining largely unchanged following the transition to self-government of the Territory in 1988.
+The new hospital commenced operations in May 1979, with the ownership and operation of the hospital remaining largely unchanged following the transition to self-government of the territory in 1988.

-In 2007/2008 the hospital conducted a pilot Refugee Mentoring Program.
+In 2007/2008 the hospital conducted a pilot refugee mentoring program.
 This community program is designed to provide refugees to Australia with work experience and career information and promotes cross cultural understanding.
-The program was launched in June 2008 and is funded through LCMHC's national Community Benefit Program.
+The program was launched in June 2008 and is funded through LCMHC's national community benefit program.
+As of 2025, Calvary continues to offer a refugee mentoring program in Canberra, providing work experience and career exposure for people from refugee and asylum seeker backgrounds across its private hospitals, aged care and home care services.

-In 2009, amid concerns regarding the ACT hospital system reaching capacity the Territory Government investigated acquiring the hospital to bring it under full government ownership and control.
+In 2009, amid concerns regarding the ACT hospital system reaching capacity, the territory government investigated acquiring the hospital to bring it under full government ownership and control.
 The move was prompted by government concerns about control of its assets should it commit to investing in upgrading the existing hospital.
-However following public consultation and extensive negotiations with LCMHC in 2010, this proposal failed to eventuate and the existing operational agreements have been maintained.
-The Government projects medium term demand for another 400 hospital beds across Canberra and are now pursuing options to meet this including the construction of a new public hospital to be built in the northern suburbs, with some services separated and others shared with Calvary.
+However, following public consultation and extensive negotiations with Little Company of Mary Health Care in 2010, the proposal failed to eventuate and the existing operational agreements were maintained.
+The government projects medium-term demand for another 400 hospital beds across Canberra and are now pursuing options to meet this, including the construction of a new public hospital to be built in the northern suburbs, with some services separated and others shared with Calvary.

 In May 2014, the ACT Government announced $19 million funding for the construction of a 700 space multi-story car park to relieve demand for parking at the hospital, as well as upgrading the hospital's electrical sub-station to allow for expansion of clinical services offered on the campus.

-Calvary hospital was among the earliest institutions in Australia to undertake sentinel lymph node biopsy procedures under the guidance of prominent local breast cancer surgeon Dr. John Buckingham.
+Calvary Public Hospital Bruce was among the earliest institutions in Australia to undertake sentinel lymph node biopsy procedures under the guidance of prominent local breast cancer surgeon John Buckingham.